Hooking: Source modification

 Hooking can be achieved by modifying the source of the executable or library before an application is running, through techniques of reverse engineering.
 This is typically used to intercept function calls to either monitor or replace them entirely.

 For example, by using a disassembler, the entry point of a function within a module can be found.
 It can then be altered to instead dynamically load some other library module and then have it execute desired methods within that loaded library.
 If applicable, another related approach by which hooking can be achieved is by altering the import table of an executable.
 This table can be modified to load any additional library modules as well as changing what external code is invoked when a function is called by the application.

 An alternative method for achieving function hooking is by intercepting function calls through a wrapper library.
 A wrapper is a version of a library that an application loads, with all the same functionality of the original library that it will replace.
 That is, all the functions that are accessible are essentially the same between the original and the replacement.
 This wrapper library can be designed to call any of the functionality from the original library, or replace it with an entirely new set of logic.

+Symbol wrapping

+The GNU Linker supports the --wrap=foo CLI option.
+When used, the linker replaces all calls to foo with calls to __wrap_foo.
+The original definition of foo can now be referenced with the symbol __real_foo.
+Since this method does not use the dynamic linker, this method can only be used when a program's source code is available and the linking step of the build can be modified.